Qutrit-Emulator/Quhet-Emulator/README.md

 # HexState 3.6

-**A D=6 hexagonal quantum simulator.**
+**A D=6 hexagonal quantum simulator built on the Triality Quhit.**

-HexState operates in a native 6-state ("quhit") basis instead of the conventional 2-state qubit.
-Every quhit carries 6 complex amplitudes (96 bytes).
-Entangled pairs carry 36 (576 bytes).
+HexState operates in a native 6-state basis instead of the conventional 2-state qubit.
+Its primary quantum primitive is the **Triality Quhit** — a geometric object that simultaneously exists in five mutually-defining views (Edge, Vertex, Diagonal, Folded, Exotic).
+Gates automatically execute in whichever view is cheapest.
+States breathe between flat O(1) representations and full quantum form as needed.

 Memory scales as O(N + P) — polynomial in the number of quhits and pairs — never exponential.
 Built entirely in standalone C99.
-No external dependencies beyond the standard library and `libm`.
+No external dependencies beyond `libm`.
 OpenMP parallelism where available, SSE2 intrinsics where beneficial.

 ---